paul-hammant/tbd/content/game-changers/index.md

 ### Apache's Gump

-Apache's Gump was built on a similar time line, but focused more on the binary integration hell of interdependent Apache (and other) open-source project.
-It gave an early warning of integration probelms that were already or were about to be problematic for teams.
-While impressive, it use did not extend into the enterprise, as they were able to be more buffered from open-source library hell (and the implicit diamond dependency problem), by controlling (limiting) the rate at which the upgraded their third-party binary dependencies.
+Apache's Gump was built on a similar time line, but focused more on the binary integration hell of interdependent Apache (and other) open-source projects.
+It gave an early warning of integration probelms that were already, or were about to be problematic, for teams.
+While impressive, it use did not gain traction in the enterprise.
+This is because enterprises were able to be more buffered from open-source library hell (and the implicit diamond dependency problem), by controlling (limiting) the rate at which the upgraded their third-party binary dependencies.

 ## Subversion's "lightweight" branching (2000&#47;2001)